devsetgo/dsg-calver/README.md

 The BumpCalver CLI relies on a `pyproject.toml` configuration file located at the root of your project.
 This file specifies how versioning should be handled, which files to update, and other settings.

+As an alternative, you can use configuration file named `bumpcalver.toml`.
+The CLI will look for this file if `pyproject.toml` is not found.

 ### Configuration Options

 - `version_format` (string): Format string for the version.
 Should include `{current_date}` and `{build_count}` placeholders.